donavon/base64it/README.md

 * **lineLength**:Number - if set, the resulting string will be broken into multiple lines seperated by \r\n.
 This is normally set to either 64 or 76. (default = one continuous line)
 * **urlSafe**:Boolean - if set, the resulting string will be URL Safe (i.e. "+" and "/" chars willbe converted to "-" and "_" respectively). (default = false)

+##### base64.decode(encoded:string):string
+This will decode a base64 encoded string.
+Padding characters are optional.

 ##### base64.strictEncode(unencoded:string, options?:Options):string
 This is simply sugar around `base64.encode` with the `urlSafe` options seto to `false`.